-While GDPR is written to apply to EU residents and citizens, Backblaze believes that data privacy is important to all of our customers.
+While the GDPR is written to apply to EU residents and citizens, Backblaze believes that data privacy is important to all of our customers.
 Therefore, we will attempt to apply the policies and procedures embedded in GDPR to all of our customers wherever practical.

 Your Role in Protecting Your Privacy

 Backblaze will do all we can to protect the data in your account and the privacy of your personal data.
 You can also help.
 Consider the following list of best practices with regards to your Backblaze account.

 - Use a strong password or password manager like LastPass or 1Password for your Backblaze account.

 - Protect that password from disclosure to others.